-Fog lamps will operate together with the parking lamps and the low or high beam headlamps.
+Fog lamps will operate together with the parking lamps, low beam headlamps and high beam headlamps.
+Fog lamps are turned off automatically when the exterior lamp switch is returned to the off-position.

 Fog lamps should only be used in conjunction with low beam headlamps.
 Consult your state Motor Vehicle Regulations regarding fog lamp operation.